allenwang-git/MiLAB-Cheetah-Software/README.md

 * The Milab Robot model in simulator needs to use at least 5 kinds and totally 13 pieces of mesh parts, because our robot's upper link is mirror symmetrical.
 Noted that the MIT cheetah robots only use 4 kinds of mesh parts.

-## Simulation Coordinate Definition
+## Coordinate Definition
 * The coordinate definition and the zero degrees position of each joint are shown as below.
 The rotation axis of the ab/ad joints is the x axis, and the rotation axis of the hip joint and the knee joint is the y axis.
 Due to joint limitation, although we indicate the nominal zero position of knee joints, it's not actually possible to reach there.
 <img src="https://user-images.githubusercontent.com/69251304/112633818-cbb63a80-8e74-11eb-9679-37c465ab8043.png" width="500" height="500" alt="The Coordinate Definition"/><br/>
-* The joint rotation axis definition is shown as below.
+* The joint rotation axis definition in simulation is shown as below.
 Note that our joint rotation axis definition is different from UNITREE, but it is consistent with MIT, and the positive direction of rotation conforms to the right-hand rule.
 <img src="https://user-images.githubusercontent.com/69251304/112635651-0c16b800-8e77-11eb-9bb2-08ddf950ed4c.png" width="500" height="500" alt="The motorframe"/><br/>
+* The actual motor rotation axis definition
+For each motor in our robot, the rotation axis points along the motor shaft from the motor output to the motor driver.

 ## Workload List
 This list records nearly all files we modified or created for our own MiLAB quadrupedal. \
 Remember to check corresponding include files of following source files. \